heig-tin-info/baygon/README.md

-# HEIG Test
+# Baygon

+Kills Bugs Dead!

-This package is a minimalist functional test suite for executables.
-It relies on a `test.yml` or `test.json` file that lists all the possible tests.
+This package is a minimalist functional test suite for binaries.
+It relies on a description of tests usually in `test.yml` or `test.json`.

 ## Test file format